Prague Experience logoPrague tourist information & travel guide logo

 Night trams operate 00:30-05:00, and run every 30 minutes.

-Most useful trams for tourists:
+Most useful trams for tourist visitors:

 -Tram 9 runs through Wenceslas Square, onto the National Theatre, and across the river to the Lesser Town;